Who We Are

 Co-Founder & CTO

 Matthew leads the technical development and productization of Cypris’ structural color platform.
 His broad expertise spanning materials science, synthetic polymer chemistry, and catalysis has enabled Cypris’ rapid ideation-to-product cycle.
-Over the last five years he has driven innovation around the synthesis, formulation, and deposition of Cypris’ materials.
+Over the last six years he has driven innovation around the synthesis, formulation, and deposition of Cypris’ materials.
 Matthew was a 2019 Activate Fellow, awarded the Forbes 30 under 30 in 2020, and has been recently recognized by the American Institute of Chemical Engineers as one of the Rising Stars in Industry.
 Matthew holds a PhD in Chemistry from Colorado State University, and a B.S. in Biochemistry & Molecular Biology from the University of California, Santa Cruz.